shannonruder/beyond-burger/README.md

-# beyond-burger
+# beyond-da-Sequelized-burger
-a "homemade" ORM handlebars restaurant application using Node and MySQL to query and route data.
+This is a "homemade" ORM handlebars restaurant application using Node and MySQL to query and route data flow.
+This full stack veggie burger-logger web app features the use of Node, Express server, Handlebars for view generation and a homemade ORM.